 Once the analysis is done and you have all the necessary information about the application and the client’s requirements – it’s time for development.
 At this stage, the role of QA/BA changes slightly.
 Now, the analyst can be a middleman between the client and the development team.

-The analyst has domain knowledge.
-Knows everything about the app and its expected final shape as well as what may be the expectation of the end-user.
+The business analyst has domain knowledge.
+Knows everything about the app, business needs and its expected final shape as well as what may be the expectation of the end-user.
 It all helps when the analyst cooperates with the development team, providing all this information and testing/trying all the new modules or functionalities during the development.
 Also, QA/BA can verify whether the development progress meets the requirements of the client at every step and it helps to deliver the top quality product to the client.

-Summing it all up, an analyst sometimes has to be a simple middleman between a team and the client, but they need to have the broadest and the most extensive knowledge about the product.
-QA/BA should be able to find the connections between tasks to verify if development progress goes in a proper direction and if it meets the client’s requirements.
-It’s about the analyst to be able to talk to all the team members and to gather all the progress of the works.
+So, what is role of business analyst?
+Sometimes, it’s about high level problem solving.
+At other times, he has to be a simple middleman between a team and the client, but they need to have the broadest and the most extensive knowledge about the product and functional requirements.
+QA/BA should be able to find the connections between tasks to verify if development progress goes in a proper direction and if it meets the project requirements.
+It’s about the analyst to be able to talk to all the team members and to gather all the progress of the works and development project.
 In some extreme cases, QA/BA needs to take the role of so-called Proxy-Product Owner and be responsible for some bigger decisions regarding the direction of the development, but it’s a topic for another article.
 You can ask whether you really need one in your team and the answer is – yes.
 It’s because a good analyst normally offers knowledge within a few areas, such as testing, marketing, programming, sales and UX.
 It helps to understand the client and propose the best possible solution.
-I hope that it answers the question “what a business analyst do?”
+I hope that it answers the question “what are the business analyst roles and responsibilities?”
 They come with the mixture of the knowledge and the experience to significantly improve your service and make your client’s dreams come true.